Online PD Courses for teachers in Georgia (GA)

 What state requirements does a teacher in GA need to meet for renewal?

 RenewaTeachingLicense.com courses can be used through ConnectedPD by public, charter and private schools and districts in Georgia to provide a professional development program that meets state requirements for renewal and job-embedded learning aligned to the Learning Forward: Standards for Professional Learning as required.
+All courses include a free PD Tracker.
 Online classes from ConnectedPD are the best strategies for job-embedded learning and staff development focused on addressing problems of practice resulting in taking action to address these problems:

 - Action research